oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

     <action/>

-*   /api/clusters/{clusters-id}/consistencygroups/{consistencygroup-id}/snapshots/{snapshot-id}/restore|rel=restore - allows for all the volumes which have a snapshot in the mentioned CG to be restored that point in time.
+*   /api/clusters/{clusters-id}/snapshotgroups/{snapshotgroup-id}/snapshots/{snapshot-id}/restore|rel=restore - allows for all the volumes which have a snapshot in the mentioned snapshot group to be restored that point in time.
 This provides roll-back mechanisms for the multiple volumes which were snapped together.

 Input: